xtie97/LAS-Net/README.md

 # Longitudinally-Aware Segmentation Network (LAS-Net) for Pediatric Hodgkin Lymphoma :bookmark_tabs:

-This repository contains the code for the paper [**Automatic Quantification of Serial PET/CT Images for Pediatric Hodgkin Lymphoma Patients Using a Longitudinally-Aware Segmentation Network**](https://arxiv.org/abs/2404.08611) (under review).
+This repository contains the code for the paper [**Automatic Quantification of Serial PET/CT Images for Pediatric Hodgkin Lymphoma Using a Longitudinally-Aware Segmentation Network**](https://arxiv.org/abs/2404.08611) (under review).

 ## Overview :mag_right:
 **Summary**: